canonical/nullboot/README.md

 A boot manager that isn't
 =========================

-bootmgrless is a boot manager for environments that do not need a boot manager.
+nullboot is a boot manager for environments that do not need a boot manager.
 Instead of running a boot manager at boot, it directly manages the UEFI boot entries for you.